G0ur4v/Music-Player/README.md

 (I have already provided the .py file to help you with code) Download and unzip the file Music_Player_version-1.0 and click on the Musicana, to Enter Nirvana.(You'll get all the resources and icon in the same).

+To make your .py file into .exe i.e executable file open cmd and type the following line of code: pyinstaller.exe --onefile -w --icon=your_app_icon_name.ico  your_filename.py

+Remember to change directory to your .py directory.

+Thankyou.

 ...........................